binaryage/cljs-zones/readme.md

 ### Documentation

 You can test it in your browser [with klipse](http://app.klipse.tech/?cljs_in.gist=viebel/ee6f2e662c82edb7070068f1186c9e4d&external-libs=[https://raw.githubusercontent.com/viebel/cljs-zones/master/src/lib]).
-You will have to open the console to see all the print outputs.

 If you want to test it locally, just do the following: